Simulation-based validation of Bayes factor computation: Theoretical contributions

 The absence of any bound on variance of the estimate explains the lack of convergence for some cases and slow convergence for others (requiring tens of thousands of simulations) as reported by \cite{Sekulovski2024goodcheck}.~It also prevents us from evaluating the remaining uncertainty we have after running any finite number of simulations, as we cannot rule out very rare, very large BF values.
-To be precise, since BFs have a lower bound of zero, we can in principle derive useful lower confidence bounds for the mean (see e.g. \citealt{wang2003noparametriclower} and references therein), and thus seeing the sample mean $\hat{\mathbb{E}}(BF_{0,1} \mid \mathcal{M}_1) \gg 1$ can be conclusive evidence of a problem.
+To be precise, since BFs have a lower bound of zero, we can in principle derive useful lower confidence bounds for the mean (see e.g. \citealt{wang2003noparametriclower} and references therein), and thus seeing the sample mean $\hat{\mathbb{E}}(BF_{0,1} \mid \mathcal{M}_1) \gg 1$ can be conclusive.
 On the other hand, no useful upper confidence bound can exist without making further hard-to-verify assumptions and so observing $\hat{\mathbb{E}}(BF_{0,1} \mid \mathcal{M}_1) \ll 1$ is by itself inconclusive.
-We note that \citet{Sekulovski2024goodcheck} do not make any attempt to formally control the error rates of the proposed procedure.
-Both of the cases presented above pose no problem for both SBC and data-averaged posterior checking (see Appendix D).
+We note that \citeauthor{Sekulovski2024goodcheck} do not make any attempt to formally control the error rates of their procedure.

 Interestingly, in both Examples 1 and 2 reported by \cite{Sekulovski2024goodcheck}, the simulation does not match the assumed model (some parameters are treated as constants instead of being drawn from the relevant prior) and thus the computed Bayes factors should be at least slightly incorrect.
 This mismatch is not picked up by the Good check in either case even though a large number of simulations is used.
 See Section~\ref{posterior-sbc-and-the-importance-of-using-correct-priors} for a similar example and how the mismatch is discovered with SBC.

-Since the Good check as implemented by \cite{Sekulovski2024goodcheck} fails to provide any means of error control, we will not evaluate the Good check further in this paper.
+Since the Good check as implemented by \cite{Sekulovski2024goodcheck} fails to provide any means of error control, we will not evaluate this variant of the Good check further in this paper.